 “He gave us the water,” Sultan Bin Sulayem says.
 “We have to make the land.”

-A photographer I admire greatly once told me that when you think you have the shot, stop and turn around, for many times the image you are really looking for is directly behind you.
+A photographer I admire greatly once told me that when you think you have the shot, stop and turn around—many times the image you are really looking for is directly behind you.
 It’s important to see things differently and keep growing.
-Not follow the safe, formulaic rut of practiced technique.
+Not following the safe, formulaic rut of practiced technique.
 Take risks, run with scissors and find that passion once again.

-Blessings to all of you for a wonderful holiday season.
-May you find yourself surrounded by the warmth of family and friends.
-As we head into a new year, look at your own life and ask how you’re limiting yourself and break free.
+May you find yourself surrounded by the warmth of family and friends as we head into a new year.
+Examine your own life and ask how you’re limiting yourself and break free.